girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Vue/Week 3/Class_Binding.md

-It is used to **manipulate element's class list and inline styles**.
+It is used to **manipulate element's class list **

-To handle both the attributes we used to use **v-bind**.
+To handle class list we use **v-bind **.

-When we use v-bind in class and styles it gives special advantages to us.
+When we use v-bind in class it gives special advantages to us.